 Laura is an executive, attorney, and author.
 Laura is an expert on the effects of today's work-life-community-wellness mindset on human behavior, communications, productivity, purchasing decisions, workplace performance, and rapid enterprise growth.

-Laura founded One Celebrations in 2010 to create technology-backed business tools, including the Social Impact Platform, to drive organizational growth.
+Laura founded One Celebrations in 2010 to create media and tools to engage audiences in today's changing culture.
 In 2016, Ann-Marie Harrington became a partner in One Celebrations and the company was relaunched under the Embolden brand.
 Embolden, founded by Ann-Marie in 1998, has built a track record as a leading digital communications and marketing firm specializing in high-growth sectors, such as financial services, philanthropy, and health care.
 Embolden's client base has included more than 100 community foundations.

 Laura began her career practicing tax and estate planning law at the Kansas City firm of Spencer Fane Britt & Browne.
 After practicing law, Laura held a variety of positions at the Greater Kansas City Community Foundation in Kansas City, Missouri, which is one of the largest organizations of its kind in the country and manages more than $2.5 billion in assets.
 Laura served as the foundation’s president and CEO for six years.
 In 2012, Laura left that position to work with Curran Companies, a Kansas City-based private equity firm.
 In that capacity, from 2012 and 2015, Laura served on the advisory board of Crown Philanthropic Solutions, a software company with more than $6 billion in assets administered on its SaaS platform.
 Laura assumed the CEO position at Crown in May 2015 and facilitated a series of transactions that resulted in RenPSG's acquisition of Crown in September 2016 and the simultaneous re-launch of One Celebrations LLC under the Embolden brand.

-Laura is recognized as a national expert on today's marketplace mindset, including the interconnectedness of workplace culture, social impact engagement, and rapid business growth.
+Laura is recognized as a national expert on today's marketplace mindset, including the interconnectedness of workplace culture, community engagement, and rapid business growth.
 Her editorials have appeared in publications across the country, including the the Wall Street Journal‘s online WSJ MarketWatch, the Downey Patriot, Las Vegas Tribune, Hawaii Reporter, Atlanta Journal Constitution, newsroanoke.com, SunSentinel, Kansas City Star, NJToday.net, Sun Advocate, Island Dispatch, Greater Tulsa Reporter Newspapers, and the Roanoke Star-Sentinel.
 While serving as president and CEO of the Greater Kansas City Community Foundation, Laura published two white papers on companies and giving back: The Case for Corporate Social Responsibility: The Power of the Corporate Philanthropy Platform (2010) and Demystifying Corporate Social Responsibility: Four Steps to Success (2011).
-She frequently appears in television segments as an expert on social impact culture.
+She frequently appears in television segments as an expert on community involvement and charitable giving..

 Laura’s first book, Cereal for Dinner, Cake for Dessert, published in May 2012, is a true story to inspire women to think differently about how work, life, and community are intertwined in their lives.
 Laura is a leading expert on the connection between philanthropy and positive psychology, a theme she explores in Do Good, Feel Better, her second book, published in January 2017.